GauravBarakoti/circleci-poc/README.md

 ## 2. Docker Installation

 Docker is a platform for developing, shipping, and running applications.
-Docker containers offer perfect host for small independent applications.
+Docker containers offer the perfect host for small independent applications.

 Document for docker installation: https://docs.docker.com/engine/install/ubuntu/